 A CNN Money article about naming businesses in Asia provides the excellent example of an American law firm that paid the price of poor translation with its chosen Chinese name.
 Native Chinese speakers interpreted the translation as “garbage pile” — not a label that any law firm wants to be associated with.

 And that’s far from the only such example.
-As recently as early 2017, Airbnb ran into trouble with their own Chinese name, which many consumers found hard to pronounce and strange when alternatively translated.
+In early 2017, Airbnb ran into trouble with their own Chinese name, which many consumers found hard to pronounce and strange when alternatively translated.

 If you’re expanding your company into global markets, make sure you heed the following advice.